+The Bank assesses its exposure to interest rate risk in the banking book at the end of each quarter considering a drop in market value of investments with 50 bps change in interest rates.
 Calculation of interest rate risk in the banking book (IRRBB) is based on a present value perspective with cash flows discounted at zero coupon yields published by National Stock Exchange (NSE) for domestic balance sheet and USD LIBOR for overseas balance sheet.
 Other currencies are taken in equivalent base currencies (INR for domestic books and USD for overseas branches) as the Bank does not have material exposures to other currencies as a percentage of the balance sheet.
-While basis risk is presently ignored, it will be incorporated in future analyses.
-Cash flows would be assumed to occur at the middle of the regulatory buckets (as specified by RBI for DSB9) for the interest rate sensitive gap statements.
+Cash flows are assumed to occur at the middle of the regulatory buckets.
 Non-interest sensitive products like cash, current account, capital, volatile portion of savings bank deposits, etc. are excluded from the computation.
 The Bank does not run a position on interest rate options that might result in non-linear pay-off.
 Future interest cash flows from outstanding balances are included in the analysis.

-The Earnings at Risk (EaR) measures the sensitivity of net interest income to parallel movement in interest rates on the entire balance sheet, is reported to the senior management on a weekly basis.
+The Earnings at Risk (EaR) measures the sensitivity of net interest income to parallel movement in interest rates on the entire balance sheet, and is reported to the senior management on a weekly basis.

-Details of increase (decline) in earnings and economic value for upward and downward rate shocks are given below:
+Details of increase (decline) in earnings and economic value for upward and downward rate shocks based on balance sheet as on 31st March 2009 are given below: